praveeenrm/JAVA-Tutorials/README.md

 # JAVA-Tutorials
-Example code of JAVA basic to advance.
+Example code of JAVA, beginner's to advance.